firazx7/PokeDex-Ontology/README.md

 Pokémon and all related names are trademarks of Nintendo / Game Freak / The Pokémon Company.
 This is a non-commercial student project for educational purposes.
 Sprites are served from PokeAPI.
+Shout-outs go to our teacher Dr. Michaela Kümpel!